About the Coordinating Center for Clinical Trials

 Who we are

 The UTHealth Coordinating Center for Clinical Trials (CCCT) has an established history of advancing science through coordinating clinical trials.
-Since our inception in 1971, the CCCT has served as a coordinating center for more than 25 nationwide multicenter clinical trials.
-Our expertise spans l research areas including biostatistics, epidemiology, clinical trials, data management, trial design, data science, computer science, bioinformatics, and genomics.
+Established in 1971, the CCCT has served as a full-service coordinating center for numerous nationwide multicenter clinical trials, both large and small.
+Our expertise spans research areas including biostatistics, epidemiology, clinical trials, data management, trial design, data science, computer science, bioinformatics, and genomics.
 The mission of the CCCT is to improve a broad spectrum of public health interests through the coordination of clinical trials, collaboration with clinical investigators, and the development of statistical and trial methodology.

 Clinical trials are undergoing a revolution in the era of big data.
 Here at the CCCT, we have the capacity to undertake multifaceted clinical trials using complex and high-dimensional data gathered from sources including wearable devices and electronic medical records.
 Leveraging data that’s collected automatically or as part of the patient standard of care, allows for clinical trials that are more efficient and less costly to design.